Srimad Bhagavadgita

 Bhagavadgita, the summarized essence of the Upanishads, is a thriving philosophical treatise of 700 verses systematically divided into 18 chapters, each one expounding one specific philosophical doctrine described as a YOGA.
 It is an integral part of the great epic Mahabharatha and is embedded in chapters 25–42 of Bhishmaparva as a compact, independent text — and that is how it became extremely popular and venerable.

-To tell us to do our allotted duty without fear or favour and with purity of mind, speech and body and dedicate the fruits thereof to God is its message of imperishable significance.
+To tell us to do our allotted duty without fear or favor and with purity of mind, speech and body, and to dedicate the fruits thereof to God, is its message of imperishable significance.
 All human beings, without any distinction of age, gender and creed, can read Bhagavadgita and live it to attain fulfillment in life.

 The Essence